o-gumenna/reddit_analysis_project/README.md

+# Investigating Behavioral Dynamics in Crisis Contexts: Insights from the Los Angeles Wildfires in January 2025 Using Reddit Data

 This project contains the tools used in the research based on Reddit community discussions.
 The study illustrates, through examples, how a crisis situation affects user engagement and activity, demonstrates the distribution of comment topics, and conducts an analysis of shifts in public sentiment and attitudes toward the government.